-Columbia’s SIPA and the FGV-EAESP have come together to offer a new dual degree program for graduate students interested in studying public policy and business from an international perspective.
+Columbia’s SIPA and the FGV-EAESP have come together to offer a dual degree program for graduate students interested in studying public policy and business from an international perspective.
 The Schools have designed a unified two-year curriculum which draws on the strengths, cultures and traditions of both Schools.
 Students will complete the SIPA core curriculum in public policy in New York during their first year of study, developing analytical skills in economics, statistics, and political systems, and gaining an overview of public and non-profit management.
 The group will then move as a cohort to FGV-EAESP in São Paolo for a second year of study during which they can choose from a wide array of public policy and business fields to develop a specialization.
 The graduates of this program are expected to leave with strong analytical and managerial skills, deep policy knowledge, and academic credentials from leading institutions on two continents.

 The language of instruction at FGV is English and Portuguese.
 Tuition is paid to the school where the students reside.

 Qualified candidates will be talented bilingual or multilingual professionals, with academic training in the analytical skills of the social sciences and a focus on business administration, international affairs or public policy.
 It is anticipated that graduates will work in public, private or non-profit institutions, or that they will pursue careers in multilateral governmental organizations, international NGOs or multinational corporations.

 All students will spend the first year in New York at SIPA, acquiring core skills developing their Management, Accounting, Economics, and Statistics knowledge, and their second year in São Paulo at FGV-EAESP, where they will be able to gain in-depth specialization.

 To apply, please do so through the SIPA admissions online application process.

 Note: All students participating in this program must complete at least 30 credits while in residence at SIPA and graduate with a GPA of 3.0 or higher.